getsentry/rfcs/text/0101-revamping-the-sdk-performance-api.md

 If the provided callback throws an exception, the span/transaction created in step 2 should be marked as errored.
 This error should not be swallowed by `startActiveSpan`.

 `Sentry.startSpan` will create a span, but not set it as the active span in the current scope.
-90% of our documentation and code examples will be referencing `Sentry.startActiveSpan` - `Sentry.startSpan` is just there for edge case users of the API.

 ```ts
 namespace Sentry {